Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 We can think of these two extreme points as mirroring binary digits 1 and 0 from the whole (the singularity) at the most abstract level.
-However, within this singularity exists every possibility.
+However, within this singularity exists every possibility as quantum information.

 <br /><br />